 Squirrels present us with one of the most vexing wildlife control problems.
+They will eat your garden vegetables with relish.
 The noise they make in an attic can be unnerving – especially in the middle of the night.

 Perhaps you should listen to this song to make you smile before you go further.